Ad Standards’ Industry Jury provides a competitor complaint resolution service for advertisers and businesses in Australia.

 The Industry Jury forms part of a self-regulatory system within the advertising industry.
 While there are no legal obligations, Ad Standards has a high level of compliance with determinations.

 Ad Standards makes the final report publicly available, identifying the advertiser, the product and the subject matter involved, and describing the final decision and the reasoning behind it.
-Past case reports can be viewed here.
+Past case reports are available online.

 Where an advertiser refuses to modify or discontinue an ad which has been found to be in breach of the Code, the Industry Jury can refer the case to an appropriate government agency, such as the ACCC.